90 days of cell activity

 There’s a lot going on in the human body at all times, some we notice, some are quietly ticking away in the background.
 Within a three-month time period, we take a look at what some of the body’s cells are doing to keep us operating at full tilt.

-We put our intestine through a lot; its job is to constantly break down food, absorb nutrients and eliminate waste, a huge task and one vital to our wellbeing.
+We put our intestine through a lot; its job is to constantly break down food, absorb nutrients and eliminate waste, a huge task and one that’s vital to our wellbeing.
 But the small intestine does suffer inevitable damage as it continually does its thing.
-To counter this, it is a highly regenerative organ, in fact it is the most regenerative in the human body.
+To counter this, it is a highly regenerative organ – in fact it is the most regenerative in the human body.
 Continual cell renewal of the inner intestinal lining, called the epithelium, happens over a five- to seven-day period.
 This allows the epithelium to withstand the wear and tear to keep this part of the digestive system in top shape.

 Breathing – it’s the key to life and our lungs are the key players.
 The tiny air sacs called alveoli at the end of your bronchial tubes are responsible for taking up oxygen when you breathe in and shrinking when you breathe out, to get rid of carbon dioxide.
 They may be small but they do a huge job when it comes to your respiratory system.
 If alveoli become injured, one type of alveoli cell can turn into stem cells to eventually become new alveoli cells.
-It is thought this cell cycle occurs about every 28 days8.
+It is thought this cell cycle occurs about every 28 days.

 One month after taking MitoQ

-2 months after taking MitoQ
+1-2 months after taking MitoQ

 Tissues and vessels

-Three and four months after taking MitoQ
+Three+ months after taking MitoQ